AravindBalajiS/Cloud-Formation/README.md

-# Deployment-manager
+# Cloud Formation
-Creating an instance in GCP using Deployment Manager
+Creating an instance in AWS using Cloud Formation